classcentral/team-timezone/README.md

 ```

 ## Data formatting
-Below is an example `people.json`.
+Below is an example of a `people.json` file.
 The only properties currently supported for each person object are `name`, `timezone`, and `avatar`.

 ```json
 [